-In November 2019, we acquired Intuitus.
-Located in Edinburgh, UK, the acquisition of Intuitus strengthened our digital due diligence and other technology advisory services to Private Equity clients.
-See note 15 to our consolidated financial statements appearing elsewhere in this Annual Report on Form 20-F for further information on our acquisition of Intuitus.
+In February 2022, we acquired BAC, a U.K.-based insurance software implementation specialist.
+The combination of BAC's modern insurance platform expertise, combined with our broader technology capabilities and scale, creates a compelling proposition to capture transformative opportunities.
+See note 15 to our consolidated financial statements appearing elsewhere in this Annual Report on Form 20-F for further information on our acquisition of BAC.